burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   ```

   A simple requirement consists of an arbitrary C++ expression statement and is satisfied if the corresponding
   expression compiles without errors.
-All variables you use in these expressions must either be global variables or variables introduced in the parameter list.
+All variables you use in these expressions must either be global variables or variables introduced in the parameter list of `requires`.
 You cannot declare local variables in the usual way.

 * **A Compound Requirement.**
 Example: